 But inflation can either be too low (meaning that consumers put off spending their money with businesses) or too high (meaning that businesses struggle to set prices as demand outstrips supply).

-How is inflation related to interest rates?
+How is inflation related to the base rate?

 To combat rising inflation, the Bank of England may increase the country’s base interest rate.
 This makes it more costly to borrow money, encouraging consumers to save rather than spend.